Energy policy of Canada: Alberta Electrical Distribution System

 This electrical system changed in 1996, when Alberta began to restructure its electricity market away from traditional regulation to a market-based system.
 The market now includes a host of buyers and sellers, and an increasingly diverse infrastructure.

 Consumers range from residential buyers to huge industrial consumers mining the oil sands, operating pipelines and milling forest products.
 On the supply side, generators range from wind farms east of Crowsnest Pass to oilsands plants and other petroleum processing facilities which generate marketable electricity surplus to their own needs, to coal-fired plants near Edmonton.
 Because of lower altitude, cooler temperatures, greater supplies of water for cooling and steam generation, and large near surface supplies of thermal coal, central Alberta is thermodynamically the best place in Alberta to generate hydrocarbon-fuelled electricity.

 The diversity of Alberta's electricity supply has increased substantially in recent years.
 To a large extent because of deregulation, the province has more technology, fuels, locations, ownership, and maintenance diversity than in the past and the rest of Canada.
 The system's reliability, its cost structure and Alberta's collective exposure to risk are now met by a complex system based on diverse power sources.
 However, overloaded power lines between northern Alberta and the south of the province are wasting enough electricity to power half the city of Red Deer, Alberta.

-Current situation

-Electric power generation in Canada draws on hydroelectric, nuclear, coal and natural gas, with a small but growing contribution from wind power.
-The electrification of Canada, was spurred from the US.
-The Niagara electrical power plant spurred industrial development in Southern Ontario.

-Soon major rivers across Canada had hydro schemes on them.
-The Canadian electrical grid was closely connected to and supplied large amounts of energy to the U.S. electrical grid.
-Many provinces have had a provincially owned monopoly power generator, such as Ontario Hydro, Manitoba Hydro, Hydro-Québec, Sask Power and BC Hydro.
-Many major provincial hydroelectric schemes also included federal involvement and subsidies.
-These concerns embarked on vast building schemes in the postwar years raising some of the largest dams in the world.

-Ontario, Canada's most populous province, generates some 9,600 MW, over half of that coming from one dozen nuclear reactors.
-Ontario also has natural gas, and hydro facilities.
-However, Ontario faces a challenge as it must replace 80% of its generating capacity in the next twenty years—the old stations have time-expired and the nuclear reactors are overstressed.
-A debate continues over whether to go largely nuclear or go with renewables.
-Since the Green Energy Act 2009, the debate has become even more heated.